 The male leader of the Pipestone pack was a black wolf they called Spirit.
 He was a shy wolf – type B – more avoidant of humans and other dangers than most wolves.
 But he was also a strong-minded, brave wolf who successfully led the pack for years both in hunting and fighting rivals.
 His partner Faith was Type A, more outgoing than Spirit, and also strong.
 The two shared their leadership duties on a more or less 50/50 basis.

-Aside from being a new way of perceiving shyness, The Pipestone Wolves is an important addition to the literature on a fascinating animal, and the Pipestone family is one you won’t forget.
+Aside from being a new way of perceiving shyness, The Pipestone Wolves is an important addition to the literature about a fascinating animal, and the Pipestone family is one you won’t forget.
 Here is a link to their book on Amazon: